angusmorgan111111/chillipi/README.md

 Mount the chillipi directory using Samba - all files then stay local to the pi.

-chillipi must be restarted to pick up new changes to files.
+chillipi will pick up code changes as they are made.

 ### Visual Studio Code